via-balaena/Deep_Poo/docs/train_harness_plan.md

 7) Metric and loop improvements
 - Sequence:
   - First, make val IoU more faithful (per-box matching with NMS) so it reflects real quality.
-  - Then expand the loop: multiple steps per epoch, configurable checkpoint cadence (per N steps/epochs), and a cosine scheduler option.
+  - Then expand the loop: multiple steps per epoch, configurable checkpoint cadence (per N steps/epochs), and a cosine scheduler option (val thresholds are now CLI flags: `--val-obj-thresh`, `--val-iou-thresh`).
   - After the metric is trustworthy, add a `--patience` early-stop flag.
   - Finally, wire Burn inference into the runtime pipeline (`DetectionResult`) to exercise the model end-to-end.